StakerDAO/staker-dao/galleon-instruction.md

 ## 3. Obtaining deposited amount on specific address

-By default after deployment all supply for tokens are hold at _reservoir accout_ which is just a hardcoded account with key hash `tz1WAVpSaCFtLQKSJkrdVApCQC1TNK8iNxq9`.
+By default after deployment all supply for tokens are hold at _reservoir accout_ which is just a hardcoded account with key hash equals `tz1WAVpSaCFtLQKSJkrdVApCQC1TNK8iNxq9`.
 Let's find out it's balance using `tezos-client`.

 ### Looking at contract storage